Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: Abstract

 \section{Abstract}

-The occurrence of a first-order hadron-quark matter phase transition at high baryon densities is investigated in astrophysical simulations of core-collapse supernovae, to decipher yet incompletely understood properties of the dense matter equation of state using neutrinos from such cosmic events.
-It is found that the emission of a non-standard second neutrino burst, dominated by electron-antineutrinos, is not only a measurable signal for the appearance of deconfined quark matter but also reveals information about the state of matter at extreme conditions encountered at the supernova interior.
-To this end, a large set of spherically symmetric supernova models is investigated, studying the dependence on the equation of state and on the stellar progenitor.
-General relativistic neutrino-radiation hydrodynamics is employed featuring three-flavor Boltzmann neutrino transport and a microscopic hadron-quark hybrid matter equation of state class, that covers a representative range of parameters.
-This facilitates the direct connection between intrinsic signatures of the neutrino signal and properties of the equation of state.
-In particular, a set of novel relations have been found empirically.
-These potentially provide a constraint for the onset density of a possible QCD phase transition, which is presently one of the largest uncertainties in modern investigations of the QCD phase diagram, from the future neutrino observation of the next galactic core-collapse supernova. \\ {\em Unified Astronomy Thesaurus concepts:} {Supernova dynamics (1664), Compact objects (288), High energy astrophysics (739), Supernova neutrinos (1666), Hydrodynamics (1963)} \\ \\
+The occurrence of a first-order hadron-quark matter phase transition at high baryon densities is investigated in astrophysical simulations of core-collapse supernovae, to decipher yet incompletely understood properties of the dense matter equation of state (EOS) using neutrinos from such cosmic events.
+It is found that the emission of a nonstandard second neutrino burst, dominated by electron antineutrinos, is not only a measurable signal for the appearance of deconfined quark matter but also reveals information about the state of matter at extreme conditions encountered at the supernova (SN) interior.
+To this end, a large set of spherically symmetric SN models is investigated, studying the dependence on the EOS and the stellar progenitor.
+General relativistic neutrino-radiation hydrodynamics is employed featuring three-flavor Boltzmann neutrino transport and a microscopic hadron-quark hybrid matter EOS class.
+Therefore, the DD2 relativistic mean-field hadronic model is employed, and several variations of it, and the string-flip model for the description of deconfined quark matter.
+The resulting hybrid model covers a representative range of onset densities for the phase transition and latent heats.
+This facilitates the direct connection between intrinsic signatures of the neutrino signal and properties of the EOS.
+In particular, a set of linear relations has been found empirically.
+These potentially provide a constraint for the onset density of a possible QCD phase transition from the future neutrino observation of the next galactic core-collapse SN, if a millisecond electron anti-neutrino burst is present around or less than 1s.